-- State or in the final weeks before the primary election, as well as expenses paid by campaign staff and subsequently reimbursed by the committee, such as miscellaneous supplies, copying, printing and telephone expenses.
-See 11 CFR 116.5. - (iv) Expenditures for special telephone programs.
+(iv) Expenditures for special telephone programs.
 Expenditures for special telephone programs targeted at a particular State, including the costs of designing and operating the program, the costs of installing or renting telephone lines and equipment, toll charges, personnel costs, consultants' fees, related travel costs, and rental of office space, including a pro rata portion of national, regional or State office space used for such purposes, shall be allocated to that State based on the percentage of telephone calls made to that State.
 Special telephone programs include voter registration, get out the vote efforts, fundraising, and telemarketing efforts conducted on behalf of the candidate.
 A special telephone program is targeted at a particular State if 10% or more of the total telephone calls made each month are made to that State.
-Records supporting the committee's allocation of each special telephone program under this section shall include either the telephone bills showing the total number of calls made in that program and the number made to each State; or, a copy of the list used to make the calls, from which these numbers can be determined. - (v) Public opinion poll expenditures.
+Records supporting the committee's allocation of each special telephone program under this section shall include either the telephone bills showing the total number of calls made in that program and the number made to each State; or, a copy of the list used to make the calls, from which these numbers can be determined.

+(v) Public opinion poll expenditures.
 Expenditures incurred for the taking of a public opinion poll covering only one State shall be allocated to that State.
-Except for expenditures incurred in conducting a public opinion poll on a nationwide basis, expenditures incurred for the taking of a public opinion poll covering two or more States shall be allocated to those States based on the number of people interviewed in each State.
-Expenditures incurred for the taking of a public opinion poll include consultant's fees, travel costs and other expenses associated with designing and conducting the poll.
-Records supporting the committee's allocation under this section shall include documentation showing the total number of people contacted for each poll and the number contacted in each State.
+Except for expenditures incurred in conducting a public opinion poll on a nationwide basis. expenditures incurred for the taking of a public opinion poll covering two or more States shall be allocated to those States based on the number of people interviewed in each State.
+Expenditures incurred for the taking of a public opinion poll include consultant's fees, travel costs and other expenses associated with deconducting and Records supporting the committee's allocation under this section shall include documentation showing the total number of people contacted for each poll and the number contacted in each State.

-(3) National consulting fees.
+- (3) National consulting fees.
 Expenditures for consultants' fees need not be allocated to any State if the fees are charged for consulting on national campaign strategy.
-Expenditures for consultants' fees charged for conducting special telephone programs and public opinion polls shall be allocated in accordance with paragraphs (b)(2) (iv) and (v) of this section.

-(c) Reporting.
-All expenditures allocated under this section shall be reported on FEC Form 3P, page 3.
+Expenditures for consultants' fees charged for conducting special telephone programs and public opinion polls shall be allocated in accordance with paragraphs (b)(2) (iv) and (v) of this section. - (c) Reporting.
+All expenditures allocated under this section shall be reported on FEC Form 3P, page 3. - (d) Recordkeeping.

-(d) Recordkeeping.
 All assumptions and supporting calculations for allocations made under this section shall be documented and retained for Commission inspection.
 In addition to the records specified in paragraph (b) of this section, the treasurer shall retain records supporting the committee's allocations of expenditures to particular States and claims of exemption from allocation under this section.
 If the records supporting the allocation or claim of exemption are not retained, the expenditure shall be considered allocable and shall be allocated to the State holding the next primary election, caucus or convention after the expenditure is incurred.